Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 1. User IDs and passwords are used to control access to NutriAdmin systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and applications in the NutriAdmin environment, password configurations are set to require:
+3. On all production systems and software used by NutriAdmin personnel for work-related purposes, password configurations require:
    * a minimum length of 8 characters;
-   * a mix of upper case characters, lower case characters, and numbers or special characters;
+   * a mix of upper case characters, lower case characters, and numbers or special characters (if permitted by the system);
-   * a 90-day password expiration, or 60-day password expiration for administrative accounts;
-   * prevention of password reuse using a history of the last 6 passwords;
-   * where supported, modifying at least 4 characters when changing passwords;
-   * account lockout after 5 invalid attempts.
 4. All system and application passwords must be stored and transmitted securely.
-   * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
+   * Where possible, passwords should be stored in a hashed format.
    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
    * Transmitted passwords must be encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
-5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
 6. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
 7. All default system, application, and Partner passwords are changed before deployment to production.
 8. Upon initial login, users must change any passwords that were automatically generated for them.
-9. Password change methods must use a confirmation method to correct for user input errors.
+9. Password change methods must use a confirmation method to correct for user input errors where possible.
 10. All passwords used in configuration scripts are secured and encrypted.
 11. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 12. In cases where a user has forgotten their password, the following procedure is used to reset the password.
-    * The user submits a password reset request to password-reset@datica.com.
+    * The user submits a password reset request to diego@nutriadmin.com.
 The request should include the system to which the user has lost access and needs the password reset.
     * An administrator with password reset privileges is notified and connects directly with the user requesting the password reset.
-    * The administrator verifies the identity of the user either in-person or through a separate communication channel such as phone or Slack.
+    * The administrator verifies the identity of the user either in-person or through a separate communication channel such as phone or email.
     * Once verified, the administrator resets the password.

-The password-reset email inbox is used to track and store password reset requests.
-The Security Officer is the owner of this group and modifies membership as needed.
+The password-reset email inbox (currently diego@nutriadmin.com) is used to track and store password reset requests.
+The Security Officer is the owner of this email address and modifies membership as needed.

 ## 7.13 Access to ePHI

 1. Employees may not download ePHI to any workstations used to connect to production systems.
-2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
-   * All production access to systems is performed through a bastion/jump host accessed through a VPN.
-Direct access to production systems is disallowed by Datica's VPN configuration.
-   * On production Linux bastions, all file transfer services are disabled including file-transfer functionality of SSH services (SCP/SFTP).
-   * On production Windows bastions, local drive mappings are disabled by Group Policy settings.
-   * Configuration settings for enforcing these technical controls are managed by Datica's configuration management tooling, Chef/Salt.

-## 7.14 SaaS Customer Access to Systems

-NutriAdmin grants SaaS customer secure system access via VPN connections.
-This access is only to Customer-specific systems, no other systems in the environment.
-These connections are setup at customer deployment.
-These connections are secured and encrypted and the only method for customers to connect to NutriAdmin hosted systems.

-In the case of data migration, NutriAdmin does, on a case by case basis, support customers in importing data.
-In these cases NutriAdmin requires that all data is secured and encrypted in transit, such as by using SFTP or SCP for transferring files.

-In the case of an investigation, NutriAdmin will assist customers, at NutriAdmin's discretion, and law enforcement in forensics.
+    - An exception to this rule is when, as part of resolving a technical support issue for a Customer, it is required to download some data in order to test data downloading functionality in the software.
+In these circumnstances, approval from the Customer must be obtained in writing (e.g. email), and the minimum amount of data required to resolve the support issue should be downloaded.
+The workstation's disk where data will be download must be encrypted, and the data must be securely destroyed as soon as the support issue is resolved, or as soon as the data is no longer needed to fix the support issue.
+Under no circumstances will this data be shared outside to any third parties without prior consent from the owner of the data.